natemcmaster/LettuceEncrypt/README.md

         // If you don't set this in config, you will need to press "y" whenever the application starts "AcceptTermsOfService": true,

-        // You must at least one domain name "DomainNames": [ "example.com", "www.example.com" ],
+        // You must specify at least one domain name "DomainNames": [ "example.com", "www.example.com" ],

         // You must specify an email address to register with the certificate authority